Author: Rosa T.

 What are the rules on selling a property in Spain?

-When selling a property in Spain, you need to follow these rules:
+When selling a property in Spain, you should consider the following:

 • Property Ownership: Ensure you have clear legal title to the property.